Commitment to Diversity, Equity, and Inclusion

 The RBF acknowledges the tensions embedded in the privileges and inequities inherent in the history of philanthropy—we owe our existence to massive concentrations of wealth.
 We understand that, during our 80-year history, the RBF may have contributed to the perpetuation of injustice even while accomplishing much good in the world.

 We believe the RBF has a moral obligation to do our part to address past and current injustices to groups that have been historically oppressed and excluded socially, politically, and economically.
 This includes confronting the history of white supremacy, racism, and misogyny and addressing the ways that this history shapes the field of philanthropy and the RBF.

 Advancing racial, gender, and social justice is a moral imperative of the RBF and central to our institutional effectiveness and impact.
 It is a continuous transformational process that must occur on the personal, organizational, and societal levels.
 It is not work that is ever fully complete.
 Achieving fundamental change requires deep introspection, active listening, and focused learning about the lived experiences of people who are Black, Indigenous, Latinx, Asian, women, gender nonconforming, and otherwise underrepresented.

 We acknowledge that we have much work to do to achieve our goals and we welcome lessons learned by others who are making the journey alongside us.
 In the end, we all need to belong.

 Diversity Project Reports

 Download the 2010 report detailing the Fund’s work on diversity and inclusion.

 Download the 2012 report summarizing the Fund’s progress in collecting and analyzing data on human resources, operations, grantmaking, public programs, and conference activities.

-The Fund's annual review, Charting Our Progress, includes diversity data for its trustees and staff.
+The Fund's annual review includes diversity data for its trustees and staff.